 How do you get sole custody of a child?

-In order to get sole custody of your child, you need to rebut the presumption of equal shared parental responsibility and prove to a court that sole custody of your child is in your child’s best interests.
+To get sole custody of your child, you need to rebut the presumption of equal shared parental responsibility and prove to a court that sole custody of your child is in your child’s best interests.
 You can do this by applying to the court seeking that your child live with you, that you have sole parental responsibility for making long term decisions with respect to the child and that the child spend no time with the other parent.
 You should prepare an affidavit explaining why the orders you seek are in your child’s best interests and you will be required to compile evidence in support of your application.
 To locate the documents you are required to file when you file an application for sole custody, click the link.
 To learn more about the family court process when you apply for sole custody, click the link.

 What do Judges look for in Child Custody Cases?